scottyhuang/random/README.md

 ## random
-Implement a clone of $ cat /dev/random
+Implement a clone of $ cat /dev/random in Java

 Uses JVM heap memory usage and system clock as entropy sources to generate seed for Java SecureRandom's cryptographically strong RNG.